Mwrightvet/citibike-tableau/README.md

 * **Advanced:** A dynamic map that shows how each station's popularity changes over time (by month and year).

-* The map you choose should also be accompanied by a write-up unveiling any trends that were noticed during your analysis.
+* The map includes a write-up unveiling any trends that were noticed during analysis.

 # Resulting Presentation:  [Presentation](https://public.tableau.com/views/Citi-Bike-Analysis-2019-MW/Dashboard1?:display_count=y&:origin=viz_share_link)